Duncan A. McMillan

 - A one year revocation of the defendant’s driving privilege.

 A person who is subject to Level 5 punishment, who is otherwise eligible, may obtain a Limited Driving Privilege for the one year period of revocation imposed for the conviction of impaired driving.
+However, if the alcohol concentration was 0.15 or higher, the court must impose a forty-five (45) day period of revocation prior to issuing the limited privilege.

 The only exception to this requirement is if the vehicle driven by the holder of the limited privilege is owned by the licensee’s employer; is operated by the licensee solely for work related purposes; and the owner (employer) has filed with the court a written document authorizing the applicant to drive the vehicle for work related purposes under the authority of a limited driving privilege.